SanDiego2049/petrodata/README.md

 I completely botched the core functionality by approaching it backwards.
 The widgets configuration page was supposed to drive the dashboard setup, but I started building the dashboard first.
 Now the config page selections don't actually affect the dashboard at all - classic case of building before fully understanding the requirements!

+## External Libraries and Tools

+I used quite a number of libraries and tools but the most notable are TailwindCSS, ChartsJS and Lucide React

 ## The Fun Part

 Despite the chaos and the pressure, I genuinely enjoyed being challenged like this.
 There's something satisfying about wrestling with complex state updates and figuring out how to make all these components talk to each other.